Ghost Light

 Installation image of ghost light exhibition at Figge Museum 2007

-The symbol of the Ghost Light references the theatrical superstition in which the darkened stage is illuminated by a light, often a single electric bulb mounted to a stand, intended to ward off the theater’s ghosts.
-In the absence of a performance, the Ghost Light becomes representative of all of the lives and narratives that have inhabited that space.
+The symbol of the “ghost light” references the theatrical superstition in which the darkened stage is illuminated by a single light–often an electric bulb mounted to a stand–to ward off the theater’s ghosts.
+When the stage is quiet, the ghost light is representative of all the lives and narratives that have inhabited that space.

 TOKEN, 2017

-The first performance, Token, featured a conservative white midwestern artist that exercises his right as an artist to sculpt from black models.
-The subject matter is, not too different from recent conversations about race at the Whitney, but is more complex than anyone could ever have imagined.
+The first performance, Token, featured Dean Kugler, a conservative white midwestern artist who exercised his right to sculpt from black models.

 JOE'S BARBERSHOP, 2017

-The second performance, Joe's Barbershop, features Joe McLemore, a 73 year-old Iowa barber, cutting hair in the museum as he discusses his unique views on race relations for blacks in the Quad Cities (QC).
-His frank monologue revealed a sober dose of self-determination in the face of racism.
+The second performance, Joe's Barbershop, featured Joe McLemore, a 73 year-old Iowa barber, cutting hair live in the museum as he discussed his unique views on race relations for blacks in the Quad Cities (QC).

 SOULE BOWL, 2017

-The final performance titled, Soule Bowl, features arts organizer Gaye Burnett.
-This local gatekeeper reminisces about her experience at the infamous 1972 Rock Island High School race riot after the Soule Bowle football match.
-Her perspective as a black woman in an integrated local High School reveals the cross-section between race and gender as violence erupts at a neighboring High School.
+The final performance, Soul Bowl, featured arts organizer Gaye Burnett, a local gatekeeper who reminisced about her experience at the infamous 1972 Rock Island High School race riot after the Soule Bowl football match.

 PROJECT ADVISOR